Brownsville affair: Background

 Since arriving at Fort Brown on July 28, 1906, the black US soldiers had been required to follow the legal color line mandate from white citizens of Brownsville, which included the state's racial segregation law dictating separate accommodation for black people and white people, and Jim Crow customs such as showing respect for white people, as well as respect for local laws.

 August 12–13, 1906

-A reported rape of a white woman during the night of August 12 incensed so many townspeople that Major Charles W. Penrose, after consultation with Mayor Frederick Combe, declared an early curfew for soldiers the following night to avoid trouble.
+A reported rape of a white woman during the night of August 12 incensed so many townspeople that Major Charles W. Penrose (soldier), after consultation with Mayor Frederick Combe, declared an early curfew for soldiers the following night to avoid trouble.

 On the night of August 13, 1906, bartender Frank Natus was killed and police lieutenant M. Yonacio (“Joe”) Dominguez was wounded by gunshots in the town.
 Immediately the residents of Brownsville cast the blame on the black soldiers of the 25th Infantry at Fort Brown.
 But the all-white commanders at Fort Brown confirmed that all of the soldiers were in their barracks at the time of the shootings.
 Local whites, including Brownsville's mayor, still claimed that some of the black soldiers participated in the shooting.